-What are the best online piano lessons in 2021?
+What are the best piano online lessons in 2023?

 Since I don’t fear contradictions, I start with an offline piano method!

-I think that this method is very good to quit with the frustration of long sessions on the piano without enjoying to play your favorite songs.
+I think that this method is very good to quit the frustration of long sessions on the piano without enjoying playing your favorite songs.